royratcliffe/clumsy_crucible/README.md

 Deriving a solution requires the solving of multiple sub-problems.
 The following sections take them individually, starting with the grid parser and ending with heuristic tuning.
-I include a suite of tests, one for each stage for a test-driven approach using Programming Logic.

-The solution requires the solving of multiple sub-problems.
-The following sections take them individually, starting with the grid parser and ending with heuristic tuning.
 I include a suite of tests, one for each stage for a test-driven approach using [Programming Logic](https://www.swi-prolog.org/).